-The limitations of embedded video include:
+The limitations of embedded (FLV) video include:

 - Performance problems.
-You might encounter problems if the resulting SWF files become excessively large.
+You might encounter problems if the resulting Flash file become excessively large.
 Flash Player reserves a lot of memory when downloading and attempting to play large SWF files with embedded video, which can cause Flash Player to fail. - Synchronization issues.
 Longer video files (over 120 seconds long) often have synchronization issues between the video and audio portions of a video clip.
 Over time, the audio track begins playing out of sequence with the video, causing a less than desirable viewing experience. - Maximum length.
 There is a maximum length of 16,000 frames for embedded movies.

 Despite these limitations, embedded video has a place for small, well-placed video segments.
+Use an older version of Adobe Media Encoder to export video to FLV to be used for embedding in Flash.